• Skip to main content

 Non-Thermomix Instructions

-I'd suggest the recipe can easily be adapted using a grinder, chopping board, knife, large soup or casserole pot, hob and stick blender or liquidiser.
+I'd suggest the recipe can easily be made using a grinder, chopping board, knife, large soup or casserole pot, the hob and a stick blender or liquidiser.
 My suggestions are as follows:

 1. If you have a grinder, grind the lentils for 20 seconds.
 Transfer to a bowl and set aside.